raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_5.md

         return pressure_in_inches_of_m

     ```
+- Test the function by adding the line:

+    ```python
+    print(pa_to_inches(100))
+    ```

+- Now run your code.
+It should display the answer: 2.953

 Another unit involving inches is the amount of rainfall measurement.
-Write a function in Python to convert a rainfall value from mm to inches.
+Write and test a function in Python to convert a rainfall value from mm to inches.

 --- hints ---